 Discovery your at-risk sensitive accounts

-To discover which sensitive accounts in your network were vulnerable because of their connection to non-sensitive accounts or resources, in a specific timeframe, follow these steps.
+To discover which sensitive accounts in your network are vulnerable because of their connection to non-sensitive accounts or resources, in a specific timeframe, follow these steps:

 In the ATA console menu, click the reports icon .